danieldiamond/gitlab-analytics/.gitlab/issue_templates/Data Onboarding.md

 - [ ] Manager: Customize this template for the analysts specialty, if any.
 Delete sections, if appropriate

 ### For Engineers
+- [ ] Manager: Add to `gitlab-data/gitlag-data-engineers` group as Developer
+- [ ] Manager: Request addition to `@data-engineers` alias on Slack in PeopleOps Onboarding issue
 - [ ] Manager: Add to `gitlab-analytics` GCP group
     - [ ] Manager: Provision service account credentials in GCP
 - [ ] Manager: Add to Stitch
 - [ ] Manager: Add to Fivetran
+- [ ] Manager: Add to Airflow as Admin

 ## WELCOME TO THE TEAM!
 WE'RE SO EXCITED TO HAVE YOU!!!